Jeff Glor: Life and career

 On May 29, 2018, the CBS Evening News with Jeff Glor revived the in-depth segment "Eye on America", first launched by CBS News in 1991.
 Produced by domestic news bureaus, the immersive reports focus on key issues such as the role of teachers in the age of mass shootings, sanctuary cities, opioid addiction, and more.

-On May 6, 2019, Susan Zirinsky, president of CBS News, announced that, beginning in the summer, Norah O'Donnell would be the new anchor and managing editor of the CBS Evening News and that the network was "discussing opportunities" for Glor to remain at CBS News.
-His last broadcast of the CBS Evening News was May 10, 2019, whereupon he wished O'Donnell "the best of luck" and paid tribute to the behind-the-scenes team by running full staff credits.
-Rotating series of anchors anchored on an interim basis.
+On May 6, 2019, CBS News president Susan Zirinsky announced that, by the summer, Norah O'Donnell was appointed as the new anchor and managing editor of the CBS Evening News.
+Zirinsky also stated they were "discussing opportunities" for Glor to remain at CBS News.
+His last broadcast of the CBS Evening News aired on May 10, 2019, whereupon he wished O'Donnell "the best of luck" and paid tribute to the behind-the-scenes team by running full staff credits.
+A rotating series of anchors substituted during the interim.

-Starting June 22, 2019, Glor joined Dana Jacobson and Michelle Miller as co-host of CBS This Morning: Saturday, later retitled CBS Saturday Morning, and is also serving as a CBS News special correspondent reporting feature stories and investigative reports for the network.
+On June 22, 2019, Glor joined Dana Jacobson and Michelle Miller as co-host of CBS This Morning: Saturday, later retitled CBS Saturday Morning.
+He also served as a special news correspondent, reporting featured stories and doing investigative work.

+On September 28, 2024, Glor left CBS News, amid Paramount layoffs.

 Personal life

-A fan of the Buffalo Bills, on August 30, 2011, he interviewed the former Bills head coach Marv Levy on The Early Show.
+A fan of the Buffalo Bills, on August 30, 2011 he interviewed the former Bills head coach Marv Levy on The Early Show.

 Glor and his wife, Nicole (née Glab), a fitness instructor and former college cheerleader, whom he met at Syracuse University, live in Greenwich, Connecticut and have two children: a son and a daughter.
-Glor's brother, Richard, is an expert on lizard evolution and is the Curator of Herpetology at the Kansas University Biodiversity Institute and Museum of Natural History.